MoniPar/tailors_thimble/README.md

     * Phone field validation

     Problem: Issue with this regex `^[+][0-9\\s]+` is that it lets more than one whitespace in so user can submit a number like this "+33     333".

     Temporary solution: After several searches and attempts at moving the '\\s' around, I decided to go with no white space at all and used `^[+][0-9]+`.

     Re-edit: Some users reported problems submitting their Profile form because it wasn't accepting their phone number.
 This was because they were not putting in the + symbol.
 I eventually added a tool tip to remind them to enter the + symbol followed by the country code and phone number.
 I found another phone number regex [here](https://uibakery.io/regex-library/phone-number-python) which left the + symbol as optional.
 I adapted it to this `^\\+?[1-9][0-9]{10,17}$` which should be enough for most European numbers and definitely for Maltese numbers.
-Eventually, I will look into adding an external module for a phone number field in order to take international numbers but for now this is hopefully enough.
+Eventually, I will look into adding an external module for a phone number field in order to take international numbers.

+    * Choices Field no error messages

+    Problem: An alert message at the top of the page is not being triggered when user tries to submit the Appointment Create form without selecting a value for the Type and/or Time fields.

+    Temporary solution: Due to time constraints, this bug has not yet been resolved.
+At the moment validation prevents user from submitting the form and displays a tooltip pointing out that an item from the list must be selected.

 </details>